 My husband and I were just coming back from a beautiful wedding.
 We were talking about the power of love and how inspiring the event had been.
 We love to dance, and had even had the chance to dance for hours.
 As we got closer to home, our conversation turned to budgets and bills.
-Yeah don’t know why.
+I don’t know why.
 Suddenly our minds became focused on the large amount of unexpected expenses that had come our way in the last month.
 Our brains started running on overdrive trying to figure how it was all gonna work out.
 The mood turned foul, and the ride became silent.

 It is interesting how quickly that can happen.
 Our focus can become what we have vs what we want, where we are vs where we want to be, how we feel vs. how we want to feel.
-Ever catch yourself focused on the nots of life.

-So what happened?
+So, what happened?
 My husband and I sat in the driveway until we were restored to appreciation for each other.
 We talked through our concerns and annoyance about the expenses.
 Then we expressed our mutual appreciation for each other.
 I thanked him for dealing with my freak out.
 He thanked me for my partnership.
 We both felt loved and grateful in that moment.

-I rushed off to my first appointment present to how much I love my little car La-La.
+On Monday morning, I rushed off to my first appointment present to how much I love my little car La-La.
 When I got to the appointment, it was cold outside so I put my hands in my pockets and found $25.
 I had no recollection of where it came from.
 It was a fun unexpected gift.
 I said out to the universe, “Thank you.”
 Because of the fun find, I went to the grocery store to buy a couple of higher priced items we took off the budget.
 When I was walking into the grocery store, I saw a quarter on the ground.
 I could have left it sitting there, but I picked it up and said “Thank you” again.
 The total at checkout was $25.20.
 It felt a bit like I got a free trip to the grocery store.

 The next day someone offered to pay his invoice a week early, and a client I haven’t seen in ages scheduled a last minute appointment.
 I sent a thank you text to a client I love in the space of gratitude, and he replied with scheduling an appointment.